 1. Guided tours for User Onboarding

-Guided walkthroughs disguised in the form of onboarding tours is an apt way to do this!
+Guided walkthroughs disguised in the form of onboarding tours are an apt way to do this!

 This type of user onboarding experience will be able to guide users through a streamlined manner, covering all the touchpoints that need attention.